cybersamx/go-recipes/redis/auth/README.md

 # Authentication

-This is a simple recipe that performs authentication in Redis using the [Radix](https://github.com/mediocregopher/radix) driver.
+A simple example that performs authentication in Redis using the [Radix](https://github.com/mediocregopher/radix) driver.

 ## Setup

+Here's a sequence of steps to running this program.

-1. Start MongoDB (server) via Docker Compose:
+1. Start redis.

    ```bash
    $ docker-compose up
    ```

-1. In the another shell, you can connect to Redis via the CLI tool:
+1. In the another shell, you can connect to Redis via the CLI tool.

    ```bash
    $ docker-compose exec redis redis-cli